 If you have any more questions regarding the usage or caring of our ceramic vessels, please don’t hesitate to contact us.

 The Ageing of your cup

 We try our best to carry out everything here as eco-consciously as we can and have experimented and thought long and hard about the best way to send our pieces out into the wild.
-Currently all the packaging we use to wrap our ceramics and prints is biodegradable or recyclable except for that pesky packaging tape.
-We also encourage anyone who receives a parcel from us to re-use the packaging or at the very least dispose of it thoughtfully.
+Currently all the packaging we use to wrap and ship our ceramics and art is recyclable or biodegradable including our packaging tape and bubble wrap!
+We also encourage anyone who receives a parcel from us to re-use the packaging or at the very least dispose what you can in your recycle bin.

 Unwanted / Broken Ceramics

 We are waiting for the day when we visit our local second hand shop and find a piece of MM ware for sale.
 While it will be a sobering moment for our egos, it will also make us happy that someone made the effort to try to re-home a piece of MM instead of sending it direct to landfill.
 We urge you to re-home, re-gift or re-purpose any MM piece rather than adding it to the to the rubbish load our already fragile planet has to deal with.